Image credits: The Kern Family, Antti Pietikainen

-It doesn’t matter where you are in the North; Finland, Sweden or Norway, the landscapes are invariably beautiful and the sense of adventure and isolation is only heightened as you cross vast frozen lakes and negotiate the trickier paths that lead through the snowbound forests.
+It doesn’t matter where you are in the North; in Finland, Sweden or Norway, the landscapes are invariably beautiful and the sense of adventure and isolation is only heightened as you cross vast frozen lakes and negotiate the trickier paths that lead through the snowbound forests.

-The near perfect silence is always your companion on any husky safari broken only by steady panting of the dogs, the sound of your sled on the snow and the giggles and laughter of those enjoying this remarkable activity.
+The near-perfect silence is always your companion on any husky safari broken only by steady panting of the dogs, the sound of your sled on the snow and the giggles and laughter of those enjoying this remarkable activity.

 Things you need to know

 First and foremost it is important to remember that the dogs are not pets – they are working dogs who live outside with their fellow friends.
-That’s not to say they won’t be friendly, indeed if there are puppies you can of course expect cuddles, but you need to treat the dogs with respect and caution as you would with all unknown dogs.
+That’s not to say they won’t be friendly, indeed if there are puppies you can, of course, expect cuddles, but you need to treat the dogs with respect and caution as you would with all unknown dogs.

 On a husky safari how it works is that each sled has a team of 4 to 6 dogs and most sleds accommodate two people – one to stand on the sled controlling the brake and another person sat in the sled.Read more

 You will not have to ‘mush’ the dogs as such as they will eagerly follow their guide; all you need do is control the brake.